Project "Fast Replanning (Incremental Heuristic

 Representative Publications on Heuristic Search

 - C. Hernandez, J. Baier, T. Uras and S. Koenig.
 Time-Bounded Adaptive A*.
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 997-1006, 2012. [downloadable]
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 997-1006, 2012. [downloadable]

 - S. Koenig and X. Sun.
 Comparing Real-Time and Incremental Heuristic Search for Real-Time Situated Agents.
 Journal of Autonomous Agents and Multi-Agent Systems, 18, (3), 313-341, 2009. [downloadable]

 - S. Koenig and M. Likhachev.
-Adaptive A* [Poster Abstract].
-In Proceedings of the International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 1311-1312, 2005. [downloadable]
+Adaptive A* [Short Paper].
+In International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS), 1311-1312, 2005. [downloadable]

 - S. Koenig, M. Likhachev and D. Furcy.
 Lifelong Planning A*.
 Artificial Intelligence Journal, 155, (1-2), 93-146, 2004. [downloadable]

 - S. Koenig and M. Likhachev.
 Incremental A*.
-In Advances in Neural Information Processing Systems (NIPS), 1539-1546, 2002. [downloadable]
+In Advances in Neural Information Processing Systems (NeurIPS), 1539-1546, 2002. [downloadable]

 Representative Publications on Moving Target Search